kjossul/NeowBlessings/README.md

 Requires [Steamodded](https://github.com/Steamopollys/Steamodded).

+# Install guide

+Download the whole repo as a .zip file and un-zip it in your mods folder.
+More information in the Steamodded link above.

 # Blessings list (WIP)

 Note that this list is just an initial stub, any feedback on balance changes, possible additions or removals are very welcome!
 Feel free to make a pull request.